When to hike the ACT

 • the trail is very boggy due to melting snow

-We do not recommend that you attempt the trail between October and February.
+We advise that you DO NOT attempt the trail between October and February.

-We do not recommend that you attempt the trail between April and mid-June.
+We advise that you DO NOT attempt the trail between May and mid-June.

 Please remember that whenever you decide to hike the trail, you do so at your own risk and you should have appropriate travel insurance that includes remote rescue.